Eating disorder treatment in southern New Hampshire

 Comprehensive care for eating disorders

-With Parkland's inpatient and outpatient services, you benefit from a total focus on patient care that includes:
+With Parkland's outpatient services, you benefit from a total focus on patient care that includes:

 - Individualized treatment plans regularly reviewed by our multispecialty care team made up of psychiatrists, therapists, psychologists, educators, expressive therapists, registered dietitians, case managers and specialized nursing staff